Vancouver Maritime Museum

 "if i lived in the ocean" july - nov 2021

-"If I Lived in the Ocean" inhabits an exhibition space at the Vancouver Maritime Museum, from floor to ceiling; materials from the maritime shipping industry, fine art works rooted in traditional Japanese art, paintings, forms and nature.
+"If I Lived in the Ocean" inhabits an exhibition space at the Vancouver Maritime Museum, from floor to ceiling; materials from the maritime shipping industry, consumer products, fine art works rooted in traditional Japanese art aesthetics, paintings, forms and nature.

 Gyotaku is the Japanese art of painting a real fish then transferring the paint to Washi (paper) creating an exact image of the fish.

-Plastic film forming the kelp beds comes from large plastic bags that are used in the shipping industry for grains, beans, cacao and coffee etc. In the category of "Immersive Installation", the assemblage of materials, techniques and artistry in this exhibition combine to offer a special place for audiences to be within and to reflect.
+Plastic film forming the kelp beds comes from large plastic bags that are used in the shipping industry for grains, beans, cacao and coffee etc. In the category of "Immersive Installation", the assemblage of materials, techniques and artistry in this exhibition combine to offer a special place for audiences to be "within" this constructed environment and to reflect.

 Did we evolve from fish starting 300 million years ago?
 Are we at a tipping point?
 Has man overpowered nature?
 Is nature rebelling?